andrew/ultimate-awesome/README.md

 - [javascript-dev-bookmarks](https://github.com/didicodes/javascript-dev-bookmarks) - A collection of articles that will help you get better at JavaScript.
 - [awesome-account-abstraction](https://github.com/4337Mafia/awesome-account-abstraction) - 📖 A curated list of resources dedicated to Account Abstraction (EIP-4337).
 - [awesome-functional-programming](https://github.com/lucasviola/awesome-functional-programming) - :alien: A curated list of functional programming resources such as blog posts, communities, discussion topics, wikis and more.
+- [awesome-lightning-network](https://github.com/bcongdon/awesome-lightning-network) - ⚡ A curated list of awesome Lightning Network projects for developers and crypto enthusiasts.
 - [awesome-pyproject](https://github.com/carlosperate/awesome-pyproject) - An Awesome List of projects using the pyproject.toml Python configuration file.
-- [awesome-lightning-network](https://github.com/bcongdon/awesome-lightning-network) - ⚡ A curated list of awesome Lightning Network projects for developers and crypto enthusiasts.
 - [awesome-gatsby](https://github.com/prayash/awesome-gatsby) - ⚛️ 📄 🚀 Awesome list for the mighty Gatsby.js, a blazing fast React static site generator.
 - [awesome-explorables](https://github.com/blob42/awesome-explorables) - A curated list of awesome explorable explanations.
 - [awesome-uxn](https://github.com/hundredrabbits/awesome-uxn) - Awesome things from the community.
 - [Awesome-Open-Vocabulary](https://github.com/jianzongwu/Awesome-Open-Vocabulary) - (TPAMI 2024) A Survey on Open Vocabulary Learning.
+- [awesome-devops-mcp-servers](https://github.com/rohitg00/awesome-devops-mcp-servers) - A curated list of awesome MCP servers focused on DevOps tools and capabilities.
 - [awesome-anti-forensic](https://github.com/shadawck/awesome-anti-forensic) - Tools and packages that are used for countering forensic activities, including encryption, steganography, and anything that modify attributes.
 This all includes tools to work with anything in general that makes changes to a system for the purposes of hiding information.
 - [awesome-devbook](https://github.com/738/awesome-devbook) - 📕 국내 개발 도서 리스트.
 - [awesome-ttygames](https://github.com/ligurio/awesome-ttygames) -  Unix ASCII games.